stripe/react-stripe-js/docs/migrating.md

   const handleSubmit = (event) => {
     event.preventDefault();

-    // Element will be inferred and is not passed to
+    // Element will be inferred and is not passed to Stripe.js methods.
-    // createToken or other Stripe.js methods.
+    // e.g. stripe.createToken
     stripe.createToken();
   };